 Additional Information.
 Students enrolled for the first time at the College in September 2013 or thereafter must complete the major in the form presented here.
 Students who enrolled prior to that date may choose the form shown here or the earlier version of the major.
-A copy of the earlier version can be found on the John Jay Webpage or may be obtained at the Office of Undergraduate Studies or the Lloyd George Sealy Library.
+A copy of the earlier version may be obtained in the 2012-13 Undergraduate Bulletin at http://www.jjay.cuny.edu/academics/654.php.

 SEC 101 Introduction to Security

 SEC 270/CSCI 270 Security of Computers and Their Data

 SEC 320 Private Security: Trends and Movements